-Before any funds are transferred from the HUTF to either the Department or to local governments, there are transfers made for specific state purposes.
+To start, before any funds are transferred from the HUTF to either the department or to local governments, there are transfers made for specific state purposes.
 Currently, off-the-top spending is limited to the Colorado State Patrol (Department of Public Safety) and the Ports of Entry program (Department of Revenue), as well as a few other minor programs.
-The statute limits the off-the-top expenditures for highway supervision to 23% of the "net revenue" to the HUTF and 6% annual growth, regardless of any increase or decrease in any highway-related revenues.
+The statute limits the off-the-top expenditures for highway supervision to 23% of the "net revenue" to the HUTF and 6% annual growth, regardless of any increase or decrease in any highway-related revenue s.
 This growth limit is calculated based on the previous year's off-the-top supervision expenditures.
-It is not a proportion of revenues to, or distributions from, the HUTF.
-For FY 2010, utilizing the 2009 Long Bill Narrative, the off-the-top appropriations are
+It is not a proportion of revenues to, or distributions from, the HUTF, and there is not any other more specific monetary cap.
+For FY 2010,

-&lt;sup>1 43-4-201(3)(a)(1), C.R.S.
+7 43-4-201(3)(a)(1), C.R.S.

-&lt;sup>2 43-4-201(3)(a)(I)(A) and (B), C.R.S.
+8 43-4-201(3)(a)(I)(A) and (B), C.R.S.

-&lt;sup>3 2004-05 Joint Budget Committee Appropriations Report, page 511 estimated at \$108.9 million or approximately 13.7% of the total fund.
+9 2004-05 Joint Budget Committee Appropriations Report, page 511 utilizing calculations from FY 2005 as the base year, the off-the-top appropriations are estimated at \$99.9 million or approximately 12.8% of the total fund.
 The actual off-the-top is determined annually by the legislature and the Department adjusts its budget to reflect the appropriated off-the-top amount.

-&lt;sup>10 42-4-1301.1, C.R.S.
+10 42-4-1301.1, C.R.S.

-Figure 1 - "Off-the-top" Diversions 1994-2008
+Figure 1 - "Off-the-top" Diversions 1994-2006

 After the off-the-top amounts are deducted each year, the balance in the HUTF is divided into areas that are apportioned by different formulas.
 There are three different formulae.
-The so-called "first tier" (the first seven cents of the fuel tax and the fees) has the "off the top" diversion deducted and is then split 9% to the municipalities, 26% to the counties, and 65% to the Department.
-The second tier, comprised of the fuel taxes in excess of seven cents is split 18% to municipalities, 22% to counties, and 60% to the Department.
+The so-called "first tier" (the first seven cents if the fuel tax and the fees) has the "off the top" diversion deducted and is then split 9% to the municipalities, 26% to the counties, and 65% to the department.
+The 2nd tier, comprised of the fuel taxes in excess of seven cents is split 18% to municipalities, 22% to counties, and 60% to the department.
 The portion of the HUTF derived from the motor fuel excise tax and registration fees (considered cash funds in the Long Bill for compliance with section 20 Article X of the constitution), that is distributed to CDOT plus interest and miscellaneous fees and federal reimbursements provides the bulk of the money deposited in the State Highway Fund (SHF) (considered cash funds).
-In FY 2010, the portion of the HUTF the Department anticipates receiving as a transfer to it primary operating account: the State Highway Fund, is \$419.5 million, or 52.6% of the HUTF.
+In FY 2010, the portion of the HUTF the department anticipates receiving as a transfer to it primary operating account: the State Highway Fund, is \$419.5 million, or 52.6% of the HUTF.